devfacet/composedql/README.md

 ComposedQL is a query language that aims URI friendly queries.

-This module provides composed query parser and specifications.
+This repository provides composed query parser and specifications.

 ### Installation